Best Ski Resorts for Families in Colorado

 Beaver Creek

-We can't mention Beaver Creek without giving a shout-out to its innovative 3pm cookie program: Warm cookies served at the end of the ski day as you leave the slopes and head to apres activities.
-In addition to this delight, there's also on-hill story time, Thursday-night lights (a glow-stick ski procession followed by fireworks), a tubing hill, ice-skating and the Marmot Maze.
-For gals who aspire to be downhill pros, Beaver Creek has a Ski Girls Rock program, an exclusive ski camp for girls designed by Olympic gold medalist and World Alpine ski champion Lindsey Vonn.
+We can't mention Beaver Creek without giving a shout-out to its innovative 3pm cookie program: Warm cookies served at the end of the ski day as you leave the slopes and head to après activities.
+In addition to this delight, there's also Thursday-night lights (a glow-stick ski procession followed by fireworks), a tubing hill and ice-skating.

 Keystone

 Keystone Resort's Kids Ski Free program for families gets the little one on the slopes when their families stay two or more nights in Keystone.
-While there, the fam must be sure to take advantage of all the Kidtopia activies — face painting, fort building, scavenger hunts, cookie hour, disco tubing and more.
+While there, the fam must be sure to take advantage of the Fun Zones — snow forts and tubing mean the kiddos can play, then when they're hungry you can head into the Summit House for snacks and chocolatey cocoa.
 For unparalleled ease, there's also the Free Family Front-Row Parking, just steps from the gondola.
-Other family amenities include wagons/gear chauffeurs to help guests transport gear to and from the lifts and the Family Ski Trail, where kids can ski with Keystone's beloved mascot, Riperoo, and might see an appearance by the resort's avalanche rescue dogs.
+Other family amenities include complimentary red wagons to help guests transport their gear and children to the lifts, plus lessons that are perfect for everyone.

 Winter Park

-Winter Park's Family Easy Start program lets whole families take ski or snowboard lessons together at the Private Lessons Center.
-Packages include rentals, lift tickets and half- or full-day instruction, as well as the ability to spend the day together in the same class.
-At the end of the day, head to the Coca-Cola Tubing park, which is open into the evening, for hot chocolate, four tubing lanes with a conveyer lift (perfect for tired ski legs!) and a warming hut.
-Amtrak has reintroduced its route between Denver's Union Station and Winter Park Resort for skiers and boarders looking for a relaxed ride to the slopes.
+Check out Winter Park's Coca-Cola Tubing park, which is open into the evening, for hot chocolate, four tubing lanes with a conveyer lift (perfect for tired ski legs!) and a warming hut.
+Amtrak has also reintroduced its route between Denver's Union Station and Winter Park Resort for skiers and boarders looking for a relaxed ride to the slopes — this'll make your ski trip more focused on family time and less on driving.
 The trip takes only two hours.
 Read more about snow tubing in Colorado

 Vail